iasievents/events.js-for-site-owners/README.md

-# events.js-for-site-owners
+# events.js for site owners
-Easily integrate events from IAȘI events platform directly on your website.
+## Easily integrate events from [IAȘI events](https://iasievents.ro) platform directly on your website.